igrishaev/pg2/docs/transaction.md

 The macro accepts at least two arguments:

-- the first one is a binding symbol, e.g. `conn` or `tx`;
+- the first one is a binding symbol, e.g. `conn`, `tx`, etc;
 - the second one is a [Data Source](/docs/data-source.md).

 The macro obtains a connection from a source and binds it to the first argument.
 The transaction will occur in this connection only.
-To perform multiple actions within a transaction, pass this specific connection to functions that accept a connection:
+To perform multiple actions within the same transaction, pass this specific connection to functions that accept a connection:

 ~~~clojure